getcollective-ai/collective/README.md

 An AI developer that evolves to fit your needs.

 ---
-`collective` is an AI developer that adapts to your coding style.
+`collective` is an AI developer that adapts to your preferences and biases.
-When prompted to create a project, it engages through prompts and questions, improving its understanding of your preferences.
-Experience a collaborative, evolving coding partner that continuously refines its abilities to support your programming tasks.
+When prompted to create a project, it engages through prompts and questions, improving its understanding of you.
+Collective continuously evolves and refines its abilities to support you—transfering its knowledge between independent projects.

 # Speculative Tech Stack